Home Grown Potatoes (The Best Method)

 - Sit them in an egg box, to keep them upright.

 - Wait for dark green or pinkish stubby green shoots to appear.

-Once the shoots appear, they are ready to be planted in your Potato Grow Pot.
+Once the shoots appear, they are ready to be planted in your Potato Pot.

-We advise planting three seed potatoes in a triangular formation.
+We advise planting 4 or 5 seed potatoes in to the potato planter.

 Easy to assemble and get going, the first stage is to plant three seed potatoes 10cm apart, into the first ‘collar’ with the ‘base plate’ unit attached to the bottom.

 Cover the potatoes with 10cm (4″) of compost and water them thoroughly, then place the Potato Pot in a warm and bright location.

 As the shoots appear and grow approximately 5-10cm add a further 10cm of compost to cover the shoots.